Lucas Gabellini-Fava

 Works | Exhibitions | Info | Contact

 Lucas Gabellini-Fava is a London-based artist.
 He studied at the London College of Communication, where he received a BA First Class Honours degree in Photography.
-His multidisciplinary practice examines the current nature of photography and its place within contemporary image-making - exploring the shifting of the photographic ‘object’ from the physical to the digital.
-He has frequently shown work internationally, notably at the Palais Schönborn in Vienna, in Copenhagen and throughout the UK, including most recently at the Seen Fifteen Gallery in London.
-His work has also been featured in multiple festivals, including the Bath Photography Festival in the UK and the internationally-renowned Format Festival.
+His multidisciplinary practice is an exploration of photography and its place within contemporary image-making - exploring the shifting of the photographic ‘object’ from the physical to the digital.

 Lucas Gabellini-Fava won the Michael Wilson prize in 2019 for his installation ‘Programmed by my Father’, which led to the acquisition of the work by the University of the Arts London for their permanent collection.
 He is part of London’s Revolv Collective, which was established with the vision of developing new collaborative practices within the visual arts, focussing on innovative ways of teaching and creating photography.